MicrosoftDocs/OfficeDocs-SharePoint/migration/how-the-sharepoint-migration-tool-works.md

 ---
-title: "How does the SharePoint Migration Tool work? - SharePoint" ms.reviewer: ms.author: jhendr
+title: "How does the SharePoint Migration Tool work?" ms.reviewer: ms.author: jhendr
 author: JoanneHendrickson